MohammadBeh/GANTL/README.md

 - `--traintest`:
   - Options:
     - `traintest` which train the model and test that
+      - Note: You have to train on 4080 before you try to train on other resolutions.
     - `test` which test the saved model
 - `--batch_size`: The batch size for the model training (default = 16)
 - `--n_epoch`: The number of epochs for training (default = 500)